Impregnated (film)

 Impregnated (Spanish: Encintados, lit.
-'Tied ups') is a 2022 Peruvian-Argentine romantic comedy film directed by Gianfranco Quattrini and written by Quattrini and Mariana Silva.
+'Tied ups') is a 2022 romantic comedy film directed by Gianfranco Quattrini and written by Quattrini and Mariana Silva.
 It stars Magdyel Ugaz, Ximena Palomino and Benjamín Amadeo.
 It premiered on May 26, 2022, in Peruvian theaters, and on September 10, 2022, in Argentine theaters.

 Synopsis

 Martina wants to be a mother, but she does not have the financial resources for an insemination.
 With the support of her girlfriend, she decides to seduce an Argentine tourist into getting her pregnant.
 When the involuntary donor discovers the plan, he returns to Peru to assume his paternity... and to make Martina fall in love with him.

 Cast

 The actors participating in this film are: